mozilla/kitsune/README.md

 # Kitsune

-Kitsune is the platform that powers [SuMo (support.mozilla.org)](https://support.mozilla.org)
+Kitsune is the platform that powers [SuMo (support.mozilla.org)](https://support.mozilla.org),

 It is a [Django](http://www.djangoproject.com/) application.
 There is [documentation](https://kitsune.readthedocs.io/) online.

-You can access the staging site at <https://support.allizom.org/>
+You can access the staging site at <https://support.allizom.org/>,

 See [what's deployed](https://whatsdeployed.io/s-J18)

 ## Code of Conduct
 By participating in this project, you're agreeing to uphold the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 If you need to report a problem, please see our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) guide.

-## Development
+## Development,

 To get Kitsune running locally all you really need is to have [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) installed, and follow the following steps.

-1. Fork this repository & clone it to your local machine.
+1. Fork this repository & clone it to your local machine,
    ```
    git clone https://github.com/mozilla/kitsune.git
    ```